Forte-Service-Company-Ltd/float128/README.md

 Floating point numbers can represent the same number in infinite ways by playing with the exponent.
 For instance, the first example could be also represented by -10 x $10^{-5}$, -100 x $10^{-6}$, -1000 x $10^{-7}$, etc.

 ### WARNING

 This library will only handle numbers with exponents within the range of **-3000** to **3000**.
 Larger or smaller numbers may result in precision loss and/or overflow/underflow.

 #### Library main features

 - Base: 10
-- Significant digits: 38
+- Significant digits: 38 or 72
 - Exponent range: -8192 and +8191
+- Maximum exponent for 38-digit mantissas: -18

 Available operations:

 - Addition (add)
 - Subtraction (sub)
 - Multiplication (mul)
-- Division (div)
+- Division (div/divL)
 - Square root (sqrt)
 - Natural Logarithm (ln)
 - Less Than (lt)